-- Advise gaming suppliers, equipment manufacturers and other vendors on regulatory matters.
+- Counsel gaming suppliers, equipment manufacturers, and other vendors on regulatory matters.

 - Prepare regulatory applications for gaming licenses.

-- Advise on and draft gaming legislation, as well as related rules, regulations and policies.
+- Provide advice for drafting gaming legislation, related rules, regulations, and policies.

 - Represent gaming clients and vendors before regulatory agencies.

-- Assist in the preparation of proposals submitted in response to municipal and state RFPs for casino licenses.
+- Prepare proposals submitted in response to municipal and state RFPs for casino licenses.

-- Advise on the political process in connection with passing and amending gaming legislation.
+- Counsel concerning the political process involved with passing and amending gaming legislation.